graphql-python/graphql-relay-py/README.md

 This shows adding a `ships` field to the `Faction` object that is a connection.
-It uses `connection_definitions({name: 'Ship', nodeType: shipType})` to create the connection type, adds `connection_args` as arguments on this function, and then implements the resolver function by passing the array of ships and the arguments to `connection_from_list`.
+It uses `connection_definitions({name: 'Ship', nodeType: shipType})` to create the connection type, adds `connection_args` as arguments on this function, and then implements the resolver function by passing the list of ships and the arguments to `connection_from_list`.

 ### Object Identification